 Not to mislead you, though.
 These are older overhead images you're looking at.
 The live video version is still a few years away.

 A Google Earth 'tour' is the program flying from one pre-programmed spot to another.
-The commercial version can make them into smooth-flowing, high-quality videos.
+The new (free) 'Pro' version can make them into smooth-flowing, high-quality videos.

 While there are a number of Google Earth video tours on YouTube and the like, I've found almost all of them to have five major flaws: